Food & Beverage Businesses

 How much do juice bar owners make?

-Do I need a license for a juice bar?
+Do I need a license to start a juice bar?

 How long does it take to start a juice bar?